MON-FRI 8AM-5PM

 Witness testimony and other evidence are not relevant to these disputes.
 What are depositions used for?

-The deposition is part of the discovery process and may be used at trial.
+A deposition represents an opportunity for parties involved in a civil lawsuit to obtain testimony from a witness; it is part of the discovery process and may be used at trial.
 The discovery process is:

 People do not always comply with the request to appear at a deposition, and so, to compel them to attend, a subpoena may be served, demanding them to show up at a given place and time.